SaapeDesignsInc/BytePoster-Master-Kit/example/ESP-IDF/BMK_Azure_Temp/README.md

 - Make sure you have installed and configured the [ESP-IDF](https://github.com/espressif/esp-idf)
 - Clone the "BMK_AzureTemp" project to your PC
 - Clone and configure [arduino-esp32](https://github.com/espressif/arduino-esp32) as componnent of your project.
+- Update the wifi credentials and Azure IoTHub Connection String credentials in main.cpp
 - run "make menuconfig"
 - run "make flash"